ri-char/eStrace/README.md

 eStrace(eBPF syscall trace) is a tool that traces system calls using eBPF.
 Compared to strace, it is more flexible and harder to detect.
 It currently supports two architectures: x86_64 and aarch64.
 With eStrace, you can conveniently debug and analyze your Linux/Android applications.

-It is recommended to use kernel version 5.15 or higher when running it.
+It is recommended to use **kernel version 5.10** or higher when running it.

 ## Usage